Henry Hoʻolulu Pitman: Legacy

 After his death, the memory of Henry Hoʻolulu Pitman was honored by friends and family members back in Massachusetts and Hawaiʻi.
 During a return to Hawaiʻi in 1917, his younger brother Benjamin Keolaokalani Pitman and his wife Almira Hollander Pitman discovered a grandson of a nephew was named Kealiʻi i Kaua i Pakoma (meaning "Chief that fought the Potomac") in honor of his deceased older brother.
-Similarly, Henry Hoʻolulu Pitman Beckley, the second son of his Hawaiian first cousin George Charles Moʻoheau Beckley, a grandson of Captain George Charles Beckley, was also named after him.
+Sons of two of Pitman’s Hawaiian Beckley first cousins later served during World War I: Henry Hoʻolulu Pitman Beckley, his namesake, served as an American Red Cross captain of medical supply trains in Siberia, while George Healii Kahea Beckley served in the British Army.

 Shortly after his death, Pitman was eulogized back in Hawaiʻi by Martha Ann Chamberlain, Corresponding Secretary of the Hawaiian Mission Children's Society:

 Our cousin, Henry Pitman, the first of Hawaii's sons to fall in the war, died at Annapolis Parole Camp, Feb.
 27, of lung fever, serving as a soldier in the Union army.
 His remains were deposited in Mt.
 Auburn Cemetery, near Boston, Mass.
 He died in a just cause.
 Let his memory be embalmed among our band.